trynova/website/pages/blog/internals-of-nova-part-2.md

 }
 ```

-When we reduce through `arr`, we must first access the `elemeents`.
+When we reduce through `arr`, we must first access the `elements`.
 In this case it gives us roughly something like:

 ```rs
 struct FixedArray<const N: usize> {